 There is something disconcerting about this negative consequence of closeness.
 This is because closeness is also presumably required in order that intergroup contact occur, and we know that the effect of contact on intergroup relations is positive.
 On the other hand, several researchers have pointed out that contact can have negative effects in certain circumstances, and still others who study intergroup encounter in naturalistic settings have shown that groups often avoid coming into contact with each other (see, for instance, Finchilescu & Tredoux, 2007).
-We therefore postulated a model that has two routes to prejudice, namely one through physical threat and contact avoidance, which are driven in sequence by physical proximity, and another through frequent intergroup contact that is positive in quality, and which increases empathy, and in turn, reduces prejudice.
-This recursive model is shown in Figure x, and we tested it with Structural Equation methods, using the ‘lavaan’ package (Rosseel, 2012) in R (R Core Team, 2014).
-Although Figure x implicitly makes claims about the pattern of direct and indirect effects between the variables in question (e.g. that the effect of contact quality on prejudice is indirect, by driving up the frequency of contact), many of these are the outcome of pruning paths from the model on the basis of the SEM results.
+We therefore postulated a model that has two routes to prejudice, namely one through physical threat and contact avoidance, which are driven in sequence by closeness, and another through frequent intergroup contact that is positive in quality, and which increases empathy, and in turn, reduces prejudice.
+This model is shown in Figure x, and we tested it with Structural Equation methods, using the ‘lavaan’ package (Rosseel, 2012) in R (R Core Team, 2014).
+Although Figure x implicitly makes claims about the pattern of direct and indirect effects between the variables in question (e.g. that the effect of closeness on prejudice is indirect, by driving up threat, which in turn leads to contact avoidance), many of these are the outcome of pruning paths from the model on the basis of modelling results.
+The figure thus embodies the key theoretical assertions of separate paths to prejudice, as well as some post-hoc refinement.